Alfcx/linux-mint-nemo-actions/README.md

 chmod +x ~/.local/share/nemo/actions/scan-to-sandwich-pdf.sh
 chomd +x ~/.local/share/nemo/actions/scan-to-sandwich-pdf-de.sh
 chmod +x ~/.local/share/nemo/actions/scan-to-sandwich-pdf-en.sh</code></pre>
-5. Test if it works.
-E.G. for the sandwich pdf nemo action you can right-click on a pdf file and look for the entry "Create Sandwich-PDF".
-If it doesn't work reload cinnamon.
-<pre><code>cinnamon --replace</code></pre>
-6. Have Fun with your nemo actions and let me know if they work for you.
+5. You should now be able to see your Nemo Action in the context menu (e.g. you'll see "Create Sandwich-PDF" when you right-click on a pdf file).
+If you don't see the Nemo Action, log out and back in.
+Have Fun with this Nemo Actions and let me know if they work for you.